 Register Nutanix Cloud

 A system administrator registers the Nutanix cloud in Palette by invoking system-level APIs.
 These APIs provide specific cloud information, the cloud logo, and the key-value pairs required to add the cloud to Palette.
-They also enable uploading the YAML templates used to create the cluster, control plane, and worker nodes.
-This section provides instructions on how to download and modify the YAML templates, as well as how to use the APIs to register a Nutanix cloud to Palette.
+They also allow you to upload YAML templates used to create the cluster, control plane, and worker nodes.
+This section provides instructions on how to download and modify YAML templates, upgrade the default Cluster API (CAPI) version, and use APIs to register a Nutanix cloud to Palette.

 Prerequisites